Book

 Prevention

 • Eat a healthy diet.
-Eat a healthy diet that's rich in fruits, vegetables, whole grains and healthy fats.
+Eat a diet that's rich in fruits, vegetables, whole grains and healthy fats.
+One such diet is the Mediterranean diet.

 • Limit alcohol, simple sugars and portion sizes.
-Avoid sugary drinks like soda, sports drinks, juices and sweet tea.
-Drinking alcohol can damage your liver and should be avoided or minimized.
+Avoid sugary drinks such as soda, sports drinks, juices and sweet tea.
+Avoid or limit alcohol, which can damage the liver.

 • Keep a healthy weight.
-If you are overweight or obese, work with your health care team to gradually lose weight.
-If you are a healthy weight, work to keep it by eating a healthy diet and exercising.
+If you are overweight or have obesity, work with your healthcare team to gradually lose weight.
+If you are at a healthy weight, work to keep it by eating a healthy diet and exercising.

 Diagnosis

-Because NAFLD typically causes no symptoms, it is often found when tests done for other reasons point to a liver problem.
-For example, a blood test done during a yearly exam may show high levels of liver enzymes, which can lead to more testing and a NAFLD diagnosis.
+Because MASLD typically causes no symptoms, it is often found when tests done for other reasons point to a liver condition.
+For example, a blood test done during a yearly exam may show high levels of liver enzymes, which can prompt more testing that leads to a MASLD diagnosis.

-Tests done to diagnosis NAFLD, rule out other diseases and see how bad liver damage is include:
+Tests done to diagnose MASLD, rule out other diseases and see how bad the liver damage is include:

 Blood tests